vigneshavm/Interview-questions/react.md

 ---
 ### Functional Components

 Functional components were introduced as a simpler, more lightweight way to write React components.
-With **React 16.8**, functional components gained the ability to manage state and side effects through **Hooks** (`useState`, `useEffect`, etc.).
+Manage state and side effects through **Hooks** (`useState`, `useEffect`, etc.).

 #### **Key Features of Functional Components**:
 - **Simpler Syntax**: No need for class syntax or `this` keyword.